tamirgen/hidow/README.md

      - Balsamiq was used to create the wireframes during the design phase of the project.

 * [Am I Responsive?](http://ami.responsivedesign.is/#)
-    - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
+    - Am I Responsive was used to get a responsive design throughout the process and to generate mockup imagery to be used.

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
     - Chrome DevTools was used during development process for code review and to test responsiveness.